Beechholme Memories from before 1950

 Girls: Mary Dick, Rose Halsey, Kathleen Martin, Nancy Kathleen Powell, Frances Lily Marshall, Rose Emily Wheatcroft, Annie Victoria Lewis, Violet Upton, L Gregory, Betty Valiquette, Daisy Smith, Hilda Helen Hulbert, Lily Thompson, Florence Kathleen Brown, Joan Matilda Shillingford, Nellie Beech.
 (Mary Upton and Kathleen Spanton are shown on the list but their names have been crossed through.)

-Teachers: Mr H. Colley and Miss Isabelle Mountjoy.
+Teachers: Mr Henry Colley and Miss Isabel Mountjoy.

 UPDATE July 2011